Fernando Echávarri: The 2008 Olympic campaign

-With renewed energies, Fernando and Antón started their 2008 Summer Olympic Games campaign winning the Tornado Spain nationals, Europeans (in Sweden), 2005 Tornado World Championship (in France), plus most of the Eurolympic circuit races.
+With renewed energies, Echávarri and Paz started their 2008 Summer Olympic Games campaign winning the Tornado Spain nationals, Europeans (in Sweden), 2005 Tornado World Championship (in France), plus most of the Eurolympic circuit races.
 As a result, they were awarded with the Rolex-ISAF World Sailor of the Year in 2005.
-Although the year 2006 showed inconsistent results due to Fernando racing some legs in the Volvo Ocean Race, the Tornado season was quite satisfactory with wins in the South America championship and 7th in the World's.
+Although the year 2006 showed inconsistent results due to Echávarri racing some legs in the Volvo Ocean Race, the Tornado season was quite satisfactory with wins in the South America championship and 7th in the World's.
 Both races held in consecutive weeks in Buenos Aires Argentina.
-The season 2007 peaked in the ISAF-worlds in Cascais Portugal were Fernando and Antón become winners of this event for a second time.
+The season 2007 peaked in the ISAF-worlds in Cascais, Portugal where Echávarri and Paz become winners of this event for a second time.
 Importantly, they saved their passport to Beijing 2008.
 The sailing conditions in China were expected to be of marginal quality with strong currents and light shifty winds, however the championship end up being quite mixed with light winds and some strong conditions in the final races.
-Fernando Echávarri and Antón Paz won the gold medal in the Tornado class.
-Out of the 11 races held Fernando and Anton won four races with a final score of 44 points.
+Echávarri and Paz won the gold medal in the Tornado class.
+Out of the 11 races held, the duo won four races with a final score of 44 points.
 Getting the silver medal were Darren Bundock and Glenn Ashby of Australia with 49 points, and getting the bronze was Santiago Lange and Carlos Espinola of Argentina with 56 points.

 The 2012 Olympic campaign

 The Tornado class lost its Olympic status in early 2009.
-Therefore, after Fernando completed the Volvo Ocean Race, he joined forces with new crew Fernando Rivero to challenge for the 2012 Summer Olympic Games in the veteran keeled star class.
+Therefore, after Echávarri completed the Volvo Ocean Race, he joined forces with new crew Fernando Rivero to challenge for the 2012 Summer Olympic Games in the veteran keeled star class.
 A rigorous physical training was essential to become a heavy crew, thus competitive results took a long time.
-The two Fernando's took the podium gold in the Open Europeans in Helsinki 2011.
+The two Fernandos took the podium gold in the Open Europeans in Helsinki 2011.
 The coming 2012 Star World's in Hyères will reveal the final countries qualified for London 2012.